Minnesota Trout Unlimited

 Dear _________

 Right now, the Minnesota Pollution Control Agency is updating the state’s feedlot rules.
-This is a critical opportunity to strengthen protections for our most sensitive waters and the communities that depend on them.
+This is a critical opportunity to strengthen protection for our most sensitive waters and the communities that depend on them.
 Please visit the Minnesota Trout Unlimited action page and follow the steps to share why you think Minnesota’s Feedlot Rule needs to change.

 Thanks for taking action with me today!